jobapis/jobs-indeed/README.md

     ->setRadius('100')                              // Distance from search location ("as the crow flies").
 Default is 25.
     ->setSiteType('jobsite')                        // Site type.
 To show only jobs from job boards use "jobsite".
 For jobs from direct employer websites use "employer".
     ->setJobType('fulltime')                        // Job type.
 Allowed values: "fulltime", "parttime", "contract", "internship", "temporary".
-    ->setPage(2)                                    // Start results at this result number, beginning with 0.
+    ->setStart(2)                                   // Start results at this result number, beginning with 0.
 Default is 0.
-    ->setCount(200)                                 // Maximum number of results returned per query.
+    ->setLimit(200)                                 // Maximum number of results returned per query.
 Default is 10 ->setDaysBack(10)                               // Number of days back to search.
-    ->filterDuplicates(false)                       // Filter duplicate results.
+    ->setFilterDuplicates(false)                    // Filter duplicate results.
 0 turns off duplicate job filtering.
 Default is 1.
-    ->includeLatLong(true)                          // If latlong=1, returns latitude and longitude information for each job result.
+    ->setIncludeLatLong(true)                       // If latlong=1, returns latitude and longitude information for each job result.
 Default is 0.
     ->setCountry('us')                              // Search within country specified.
 Default is us.
-    ->setChannel('channel-one')                     // Channel Name: Group API requests to a specific channel ->setUserIp($_SERVER['REMOTE_ADDR'])            // The IP number of the end-user to whom the job results will be displayed.
+    ->setChnl('channel-one')                        // Channel Name: Group API requests to a specific channel ->setUserIp($_SERVER['REMOTE_ADDR'])            // The IP number of the end-user to whom the job results will be displayed.
     ->setUserAgent($_SERVER['HTTP_USER_AGENT'])     // The User-Agent (browser) of the end-user to whom the job results will be displayed.
     ->getJobs();